Serious about security

 - Reports of insecure SSL/TLS ciphers (unless you have a working proof of concept, and not just a report from a scanner)

-- An oracle that discloses whether a given username is associated with an actual account.
+- An oracle that discloses whether a given username, email address, or phone number is associated with an actual account.
 (However, please do submit anything that allows you to recover usernames en masse.)